 At the conclusion of the examinations a pass list shall be published.
-A candidate who has shown exceptional merit at the whole examination may be awarded a mark of distinction which shall be recorded in the candidate's transcript.
+A candidate who has shown exceptional merit in all examinations may be awarded a mark of distinction which shall be recorded in the candidate's transcript.

 SYLLABUS FOR THE MASTER OF MEDICAL SCIENCES PROGRAMME